nickpalenchar/argon/README.md

-# ARGON - a DIY generator for files and projects
+# ARGON - a stupid-simple generator for files and projects

 ![wip](https://img.shields.io/badge/-WIP-red)